Daily Press (Virginia): History

 The Daily Press published its first edition on January 4, 1896, just 12 days before the General Assembly declared Newport News a city on January 16, 1896.
 Charles E. Thacker owned and edited the paper from a small printing shop in the basement of the First National Bank at 28th Street and Washington Avenue.
-Thacker promised in his four-page first edition to “espouse the right and oppose the wrong wherever found.”
+Thacker promised in his four-page first edition to "espouse the right and oppose the wrong wherever found."
 Thacker sold copies of his paper for one cent.

 In 1910, Thacker sold his business to bankers Henry and George Schmelz, who formed The Daily Press Inc. In 1913, they bought The Times-Herald, giving them control of both the morning and afternoon newspapers in the area.
 Between 1913 and 1986, the papers were owned and managed by members of the Van Buren and Bottom families.
 The papers were relocated to several sites within the business and financial district of downtown Newport News until 1968, when a building was constructed on Warwick Boulevard.
 A Production Center was added to the building in 1983 and expanded in 2004.
 The newspapers are now printed at a facility in Hanover, Virginia.
 The Times-Herald published its final edition on August 30, 1991, leaving The Daily Press as the only major newspaper of the lower and middle Peninsula.
 In December 2014, The Daily Press relocated to its current location on Mariners Row in City Center at Oyster Point in Newport News.

 In 1986, Tribune Company (now Tribune Publishing) bought The Daily Press and its affiliated operations, which included cable television stations in Newport News and Danville, Virginia.
 Tribune named Joseph D. Cantrell CEO and Publisher.
 Cantrell (1986-1994) was followed by Jack W. Davis Jr. (1994–1998), Kathleen Waltz (1998–2000), Rondra Mathews (2000–2006), Digby Solomon (2006–2016), and Marisa Porto (2016–2019).
 Par Ridder is currently the interim general manager.
 Marisa Porto was the first to take on the official title of Publisher and Editor-in-Chief after a structural change to Tribune Publishing in early 2016.

 Porto became editor of the Daily Press and The Virginian-Pilot following Tribune Publishing's acquisition of the Norfolk-based Pilot in May 2018.
 She departed in March 2019.
 Kris Worrell was hired as editor of both publications in the summer of 2019.
 All of the publications fall under Tribune Publishing's Virginia Media.

 Neither newsroom currently has a physical location.
 The Daily Press newsroom in Newport News' City Center was vacated in September 2020.

+Corporate affairs

+The headquarters are in the City Center at Oyster Point complex.